Stop Use, Stop Distribution or Removal Order

 The TDA inspector can discuss the procedures for releasing a SUSDRO product.

-For example, if the product is not registered with TDA, the manufacturer will be sent a letter informing them of registration requirements and the fact a SUSDRO was issued on the product.
+For example, if the product is not registered with TDA, the manufacturer will be sent a letter informing them of registration requirements and the fact that a SUSDRO was issued on the product.
 When the product is registered, the manufacturer and distributor will receive letters releasing the product for sale or distribution.

 If a dealer is not licensed, any restricted-use or state-limited-use pesticides or regulated herbicides will be tagged with a SUSDRO.
 When the dealer licenses, the products will be released.